yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-monitor/monitor-activity.md

 type: docs
 ---

 Review activity on your cluster using the **Activity** tab.
-The tab lists cluster activity, including the activity type, status, and start and end time.
+The tab lists cluster activity, including the activity type, status, start time, and end time.

 To review all account activity, use the [**Activity** tab](../../cloud-secure-clusters/cloud-activity/) on the **Security** page.